nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

-### Listing all assignments and lessons : `list`
+### Listing all lessons and assignments : `list`

 Format: `list [NUMBER]`

-- Shows a list of all assignments and lessons in your schedule within `NUMBER` number of weeks.
+- Shows a list of all lessons and assignments in your schedule within `NUMBER` number of weeks.
-- `list` command without `NUMBER` displays your entire schedule.
+- `list` command without `NUMBER` displays your entire list of lessons and assignments stored in ProductiveNUS.
 - A week in this context starts with Monday and ends with Sunday.

 Examples:
-- `list 2` displays all your assignments and lessons within the current and the next week.
+- `list 2` displays all your lessons and assignments within the current and the next week.
-- `list 3` displays all your assignments and lessons within the current and next 2 weeks.
+- `list 3` displays all your lessons and assignments within the current and next 2 weeks.
-- `list ` displays all your assignments and lessons.
+- `list ` displays all your lessons and assignments.

 ### Deleting a person : `delete`